-Quidel Corporation develops, manufactures, and markets diagnostic testing solutions for applications in infectious diseases, women’s health, and gastrointestinal diseases.
-The company’s products for infectious diseases include QuickVue influenza test to detect viral antigens of influenza type A and B; QuickVue Strep A tests to detect Group A Streptococcal antigen from throat swabs or confirmation of presumptive Group A Streptococcal colonies recovered from culture; QuickVue RSV test, a rapid immunoassay for respiratory syncitial virus; cell culture and DFA detection solutions to detect seven viral respiratory pathogens.
-It also offers cell-based products in various formats, including tubes, shell vials, and multi-well plates to culture and test for human viruses; ELVIS HSV system for the isolation and detection of herpes simplex virus (HSV) types 1 and 2; and a multiplex cell culture solution to isolate HSV, varicella zoster virus, and cytomegalovirus, as well as sells various analyzers and molecular assays.
-The company’s products for women’s health consist of QuickVue and RapidVue pregnancy tests to detect human chorionic gonoadotropin in serum or urine for the early detection of pregnancy; Thyretain for the diagnosis of graves, an autoimmune disease; QuickVue Chlamydia test to detect chlamydia trachomatis from endocervical swab and cytology brush specimens; and clinical and research products for the assessment of osteoporosis and the evaluation of bone resorption/formation, including metabolic bone markers to monitor the effectiveness of therapy in pharmaceutical and related research.
-In addition, it provides a fecal immunochemical test to detect the presence of blood in stool specimens; indirect fluorescent antibody products; and Helicobacter pylori tests, as well as develops diagnostic and research products in the fields of oncology, bone health, and autoimmune diseases.
-Quidel Corporation was founded in 1979 and is based in San Diego, California.
+Quidel Corporation develops, manufactures, and markets diagnostic testing solutions for applications primarily in infectious diseases, women’s health, and gastrointestinal diseases.
+The company offers Sofia analyzer, a fluorescent immunoassay system for hospitals, medical centers, and small clinics; various molecular assays, which run on thermocyclers; Sofia influenza A+B and QuickVue influenza tests for the detection of the viral antigens of influenza type A and B; and Sofia strep A fluorescent immunoassay and QuickVue Strep A tests for the detection of group A Streptococcal antigen from throat swabs.
+It also provides Sofia Respiratory Syncytial Virus (RSV) and QuickVue RSV tests for respiratory syncytial virus; cell culture and DFA detection solutions for the detection of various viral respiratory pathogens; and various traditional cell lines, specimen collection devices, media, and controls for the use in laboratories.
+In addition, the company offers ELVIS HSV, a cell culture system for the isolation and detection of herpes simplex virus types 1 and 2; and multiplex cell culture solution.
+Further, it provides Quidel Molecular Direct clostridium difficile assay; Sofia hCG fluorescent immunoassay and QuickVue pregnancy tests, which are used for the detection of hCG in serum or urine for the early detection of pregnancy; Thyretain for the differential diagnosis of Graves disease; and QuickVue Chlamydia test for the detection of Chlamydia trachomatis.
+Additionally, the company offers QuickVue test, a fecal immunochemical test to detect the presence of blood in stool specimens; indirect fluorescent antibody products; serological test that measures antibodies circulating in the blood; and diagnostic and research products for oncology, bone health, and autoimmune diseases.
+Quidel Corporation was founded in 1979 and is headquartered in San Diego, California.